 It’s getting a little warmer, so it’s time to start thinking about our outdoor spaces!
 I’ve wanted some outdoor furniture for my deck for a long time but it’s pretty expensive and with so many projects, I couldn’t get around to building them…until now!
-I built these two outdoor couches in one afternoon with less than $100 in lumber.
+I built this outdoor couches in one afternoon with less than $100 in lumber.
 I sanded and stained them the next day and they were all done!
 You guys–DIY outdoor furniture is the way to go!

-I found these plans online and they were extremely easy to follow.
+For my diy outdoor furniture, I found these plans online and they were extremely easy to follow.
 I thought about doing a sectional which was our original plans, but all the sectional plans I found seemed to require a lot of time, which I didn’t have.
 Plus I liked the idea of no one having to sit in the corner which can be an awkward spot, especially in company.
 I will build a table for that corner in the future and then people can have a spot for their drinks or whatever.

-Here’s a step-by-step and supply list (affiliate links, see my disclosure):
+(affiliate links, see my disclosure)

 For One Couch